Saxbys Partners with the University of Pittsburgh to Introduce Two Experiential Learning Cafes

 Learn more about Saxbys and find a cafe near you by visiting hellosaxbys.com.

 Founded in 2005 by Nick Bayer, Saxbys is a hospitality and coffee company.
 Each cafe is an uplifting environment filled with friendly faces, delicious drinks and exceptional food to fuel the day’s possibilities.
 With a core mission to “Make Life Better,” Saxbys brews real change in the communities it serves, while nurturing the entrepreneurial spirit in team members who aspire to make an impactful difference.
-In 2015, Saxbys launched its pioneering Experiential Learning Program to introduce exclusively student-run cafes to university campuses, complementing classroom learning with tangible experiences.
-Currently, 10 Experiential Learning Program locations exist across eight campuses with partners including Drexel University, Millersville University, Temple University, La Salle University, West Chester University, Penn State University, Bowie State University and Saint Joseph’s University.
+In 2015, Saxbys launched its pioneering Experiential Learning Platform to introduce exclusively student-run cafes to university campuses, complementing classroom learning with tangible experiences.
+Currently, 10 Experiential Learning Platform locations exist across eight campuses with partners including Drexel University, Millersville University, Temple University, La Salle University, West Chester University, Penn State University, Bowie State University and Saint Joseph’s University.
 Get to know Saxbys by visiting hellosaxbys.com or joining us on Twitter, Facebook and Instagram.

 ABOUT PITT BUSINESS